Gesee-y/Cruise/README.md

   - **Architectural liberty**: Each plugin encapsulate his own way to work, game developers aren't constricted by any given architecture.
   - **Optimal parallelism**: Topological order ensure game systems run in the best possible way.
   - **Easy to extend**: Plugins are just a small chunk of code that should performs specific task well.

+* A powerful ECS based on a fragmented storage that can mimick sparse set or archetypes following how you organize data.
+It also introduces **abstract queries**, which are queries for anything.
+Since queries are basicaly predicate to categorize your entities following 2 categories.
+So Cruise ECS distinguish 3 cases: **virtual queries** (checking a predicate at each entities), **soft materialized queries** (having **hibitsets** to enocde which entities match the predicate) and **hard materialized queries** (matching the predicate means being in a special place in memory, a.k.a archetypes).
+So using soft materialized queries, Cruise ECS produces **pluggable views** which allows you to plug an interpretation of the ECS storage.
+For example you can built a scene tree as a pair (entity, children query) where children query is a soft materialized query, then you obtain an optimized scene tree that just reinterpret your ECS

 ## Features